The Sandman (novel)

 The Sandman is the first novel by English writer Miles Gibson.

-The book was originally published by Heinemann in 1984, and subsequently translated into several languages.
+The book was originally published by Heinemann in 1984.

 Plot

-The book records the life and times of a good-natured serial killer (William "Mackerel" Burton) who murders for the fun of it.
+The book records the life and times of a good-natured serial killer (William "Mackerel" Burton), who murders for the fun of it.

 Reception

-More "Kind Hearts and Coronets" than "Hannibal Lecter" the novel nonetheless attracted criticism at the time for the way in which Gibson generated such sympathy from the reader for his anti-hero.
+Dean Sims wrote "In this day of so much crime and violence, such fiction is a terrible waste - perhaps even a reservoir of sadistic ideas for warpies looking for them."